gavinest/blog/content/posts/json-encode-everything-in-python.md

 Working with JSON is an ever present task.

-While the built-in json module in Python handles serialization for ["standard" data types](https://docs.python.org/3/library/json.html#json.JSONEncoder) we regulary encounter common types that are not json serializable. (i.e. datetime, Decimal and more).
+While the builtin `json` module in Python handles serialization for ["standard" data types](https://docs.python.org/3/library/json.html#json.JSONEncoder) we regulary encounter common types that are not json serializable. (i.e. datetime, Decimal and more).

 These "non-standard" types result in a TypeError.
 To solve this error, I often see programers looping through a series of if statements.